 Marijuana users view Adderall as a perfect solution to the depressive effects of marijuana while still feeling a high.
 However, while this seems like the perfect combination, it can actually result in a scary recipe for dangerous health problems, including overdose.

 No matter how safe users claim a drug combination to be, there are always risks involved when combining substances.
 For example, mixing Adderall and marijuana can lead to an increased risk of drowsiness, heart attack, stroke and lung cancer in addition to weakening the immune system.

 This combination of drugs causes users to experience increased energy and euphoria, which may encourage them to take dangerous risks.

 For example, because Adderall increases the sensations of a marijuana high, many users increase their doses.
 As a user’s body adjusts to the medication, tolerance develops, and the dose must be increased to feel effects.
 This can lead directly to Adderall addiction and eventually a fatal overdose.

 Help for Marijuana and Adderall Users

-If you or a loved one struggle with marijuana and Adderall abuse, call our toll-free helpline now.
-Our addiction counselors are available 24 hours a day to answer your questions about drug abuse, addiction or treatment.
+If you or a loved one struggle with marijuana and Adderall abuse, call our toll-free helpline now at 855-317-8377.
+Our admissions coordinators are available 24 hours a day to answer your questions about drug abuse, addiction or treatment.
 Do not damage your life and your body by abusing marijuana and Adderall.
-You take your life in your hands with every use, so call us and let us help you.
+You take your life in your hands with every use, but we want to help you find a healthy and sober future.